VORTEX: Physics-Driven Data Augmentations Using Consistency Training for Robust Accelerated MRI Reconstruction: Ablations

-\textbf{Training Time.} We ablate the sensitivity of the performance of supervised, augmentation, and \OM methods to training duration.
+We ablate the sensitivity of the performance of supervised, augmentation, and \OM methods to training duration.
 To compute the performance at different training duration, we select best checkpoints (quantified by validation cPSNR) up to a given duration and run evaluation using these weights.
 As all methods were trained for 200 epochs, we compare the performance at training times of 10\% (20 epochs), 25\% (50 epochs), 50\% (100 epochs), and 100\% (200 epochs).
-Supervised methods were insensitive to training time, but considerably underperformed both supervised augmentation (Aug) and \OM (Table \ref{tbl:ablation-training-time}).
-Aug was sensitive to training time, with changes in cPSNR of $>$1dB. \OM achieved the highest performance across all metrics and evaluation setups and was relatively insensitive to training duration.
+Supervised methods were insensitive to training time, but considerably underperformed both supervised augmentation (Aug) and \OM (\cref{tbl:ablation-training-time}).
+Augmentation based methods were sensitive to training time, with changes in cPSNR of $>$1dB. \OM achieved the highest performance across all metrics and evaluation setups and was relatively insensitive to training duration.